erezlevanon/DaisyTouchFunctionGenerator/README.md

-# daisy_touch_function_geneartor
+# DaisyTouchFunctionGenerator

 ## Intro
-A touch based function generator used to produce sounds using daisy seed and MPR121.
+An arduino library for a touch based function generator used to produce sounds using Daisy Seed and MPR121.
 This was created as part of [Synthux](https://www.synthux.academy/) 2023 Synthmas End of Year Contest.
 [See this video for a demonstration of some functionallity](https://youtu.be/KqnuhWOUvzw)